AUGIS Annual Scientific Meeting 2024

 Find out more about AUGIS 2024

-It has been a challenging year, overshadowed by the ongoing impact of COVID-19 on the health service, cancer services, clinical practice and professional education.
-It will take some time before the true effect of the pandemic on cancer and healthcare is really understood, but we can all be proud of maintaining the delivery of care, meeting the complex needs of our patient groups and supporting our colleagues.
+It has been another challenging year for the NHS, overshadowed by the impact of industrial action and a significant lack of workforce and resource on the health service, cancer services, clinical practice, and professional education.
+We can, however, be proud of maintaining the delivery of care, meeting the complex needs of our patient groups, maintaining morale and supporting our colleagues.

-We have a new Committee in place and we are developing a strategy for the year ahead and beyond.
-We are proud to sit on the AUGIS Council and are keen to raise the profile of Nursing and AHPs within AUGIS.
-There are many challenges ahead, which require a high level of commitment within our own busy working and personal lives.
+The Lead AHP/Nurse Committee is in place, and we are developing a strategy for the year ahead and beyond.
+We are proud to sit on the AUGIS Council and are keen to raise the profile of Nurses and AHPs within AUGIS.
+We recognise that there are many challenges ahead, which require a high level of commitment within our own busy working and personal lives.

-Regional representatives need to be appointed to vacancies on the Sub-Committee to represent our professions in the regions and nationally.
-We would like to see an emphasis on collaboration of AUGIS members at local and national level, whereby the Regional Specialist Nurse and AHP representatives work closely together with the Regional Council representatives and the Roux (surgical trainee) representatives.
+We have been fortunate to recruit several AHPs and Nurses to vacancies for regional representatives on the AHP/CNS Sub-Committee with the aim of representing our professions in the regions and nationally.
+We still have vacancies for Scotland and Ireland, and we welcome enquiries from interested Nurses and AHPs.
+We would like to see an emphasis on collaboration with AUGIS members at local and national level, whereby the Regional Specialist Nurse and AHP representatives work closely together with the Regional Council representatives and Roux Club (surgical trainee) representatives.
 We share a common interest in improving patient services and providing professional support across all members of AUGIS with the very clear aim of promoting excellence in our field through collaboration and education.
+We are also delighted that the overall membership of Nurses and AHPs has doubled in number.
+We ask you, as members of AUGIS, to encourage your colleagues to join, as together we are stronger in our influence, and to inform the Sub-Committee about what we could be doing to be more inclusive and relevant to all involved in the care of UGI patients.

-A review of the web-site is planned so that it can provide an up to date forum to disseminate information and to share best practice.
-The aim is to include an Educational Calendar and a Webinar Platform with an archive of presentations with links to other educational establishments, other societies and patient groups.
+A review of the website is still planned to provide an up-to-date forum for sharing information and best practice.
+We would like to include an Educational Calendar and a Webinar Platform, together with an archive of presentations and links to other educational establishments, societies, and patient groups for AUGIS members.

-It is a great honour for us to represent the interests of the nursing profession and the allied health professions within AUGIS .
+It is a great honour for us to represent the interests of the nursing profession and the allied health professions within AUGIS.
+We aim to inspire motivation, excellence and collaboration, in addition to raising the profile for Nurses and our AHPs.

 Leads for the Allied Health Professionals and Specialist Nurses Committee